 In the ocean, Pink salmon (Humpy) are bright silver fish.
 After returning to their spawning streams, their coloring changes to pale grey on the back with yellowish-white belly (although some turn an overall dull green color).
 As with all salmon, in addition to the dorsal fin, they also have an adipose fin.
 The fish is characterized by a white mouth with black gums, no teeth on the tongue, large oval-shaped black spots on the back, a v-shaped tail, and an anal fin with 13-17 soft rays.
 During their spawning migration, males develop a pronounced humped back, hence their nickname "humpies".
 The maximum recorded size for a Pink salmon was 30 inches (76 cm) and 15 pounds (6.8 kg).

-The Dungeness crab inhabits bays, estuaries, and the nearshore coast of Alaska.
-The species is named after one of its representative habitats — a shallow, sandy bay inside of Dungeness Spit on the south shore of the Straits of Juan de Fuca.
-It is widely distributed, and can be found as far north as the Aleutian Islands and as far south as Magdalena Bay, Mexico.
-The Dungeness crab is a decapod, related to shrimp, lobster, and other crab.
-It has a broad, oval body covered by a hard chitinous shell, four pairs of walking legs and a pair of claws.
-This species can be distinguished from other commercially important crab (King Crab and Tanner crab) because its legs are much smaller and shorter in relation to its body size, and because the dorsal surface of its carapace is smooth and spineless.
+The Dungeness crab inhabits bays, estuaries, and the near-shore coast of Alaska.
+Dungeness is named for a shallow, sandy bay inside Dungeness Spit on the south shore of the Straits of Juan de Fuca.
+It is widely distributed, from the Aleutian Islands to Magdalena Bay, Mexico.
+The Dungeness crab is a decapod related to shrimp, lobster, and other crabs.
+It has a broad, oval body covered by a hard chitinous shell, four pairs of walking legs, and a pair of claws.
+This species can be distinguished from other commercially important crabs (King Crab and Tanner crab) because its legs are much smaller and shorter concerning its body size.
+The dorsal surface of its carapace is smooth and spineless.

 Spot Prawns (also known as Alaska Prawns) are a large shrimp found in the North Pacific.
 They range from the waters off Unalaska Island, Alaska, to San Diego.
 The commercial spot prawn industry is considered sustainable.
 Spot Prawns occur in sufficient numbers to support several small commercial and recreational fisheries.